-Hanoi is half way between its difficult past and a promising future of small shops with great fashion and beautiful handicrafts.
+Hanoi is half way between its difficult past and a promising future of small shops with the latest fashion and beautiful handicrafts.
 These tiny shops in the Old Quarter make shopping in Hanoi a delight.

 The city is like an outlet mall, where you can shop for treasures made in dozens of small craft villages around it in ways that stretch back over a thousand years.

 Great streets are everywhere and your hotel front desk can point you in the right direction.
 If you're staying in the Old Quarter, you can walk everywhere.
 Don't Miss Phang.

 Shopping in the Old Quarter of Hanoi

 In the streets of Hanoi’s Old Quarter, you really discover shopping as part of daily life.
 Before Amazon, before big bucks stores, before the days of suburbs and mega mall parking lots, there was a time when shopping was much more than buying.

 Seeing your friends in the streets, squatting on plastic stools for an al fresco Pho, poking at silk dresses and stainless steels lunch buckets and plastic stars from last Christmas.

 Shopping in the Old Quarter can be a challenge.
 Locals have the practice of shopping from their bikes so they get closer to the edge of the road to look at the items for sale.
 Then, the sellers bring it to them and if they like it, the close the transaction right there.

 You have to be super attentive when you walk through the streets.
 The sidewalks are often full of motorbikes, tables, and chairs for people to eat or people working that your choice is really to walk on the road.

 With heavy traffic of cars and motorbikes, your dexterity in avoiding any of these hitting you can be tested.
 However, I haven't yet seen anyone hit so take courage and enjoy the myriad of things offered.

 The Old Quarter still retains its old division into artisan alleys such as silversmiths, paper and printing, silk making, sewing and embroidery, et al. Exploring these streets is so much fun.